DavidStevensonVtex/Ubuntu-Unleashed/ch17/README.md

 This example makes an exact copy of the directory named `/ubuntu` on the volume named /test2 and saves a backup report named `backup_log.txt` under `/root`.

+#### Copying Files Using `mc`

+The Midnight Commander `mc` is a command-line file manager that is useful for copying, moving, and archiving files and directories.

+The Midnight Commander looks and feels similr to the Norton Commander of DOS fame.